sookinoby/sentiment-analysis2/README.md

 In this notebook, we performed sentiment classification on a movie review dataset.
 We developed models of varying complexity using MXNet and understood the important concept of embedding and a way to visualize the weights learnt by our model.
 In the end, we also performed transfer learning using glove embedding.

-In the upcoming tutorial, we will learn how deep learning can be used to generate new images, sound, etc. These types of models are called generative models.
+In our next tutorial, we will learn how deep learning can be used to generate new images, sound, etc. These types of models are called generative models.